calebschoepp/caleb-www/content/blog/year-in-review-2021.md

 - [ ] Complete Justin Guitar Ear Training and Theory up to Grade 3.
 - [ ] Keep playing in front of family and friends to practice performing.
 - [ ] Find more people to jam with.
-- [ ] Stretch goal: Try to record a song.
+- [ ] Stretch goal: Record a cover of a song.

 ## Web 3.0